Anxiety Disorders Diagnosis and Treatment

 What Are Anxiety Disorders?

 Anxiety disorders are a group of mental health conditions that result in constant feelings of fear and anxiety.
 Individuals who feel such anxiety levels may find it difficult to work, learn, or attend social gatherings.
-People experiencing the condition also avoid any activity that may worsen the condition’s symptoms.
+This inhibits an individual’s prospects both socially and financially.

 Recognizing these Disorders